-These house clearance individuals generally work in a very unprofessional manner but they do clear the house, and very often they will charge you for the contents and then phone up somebody like us to have the items valued.
+House clearance individuals generally work in a very unprofessional manner but they do clear the house, and very often they will charge you for the contents and then phone up somebody like us to have the items valued.

-Before you call these people in to have the house cleared, we can advise you what to do with the contents one item such as a painting or a vase of the right sort can be worth a lot of money. many thousands of pounds in some cases (in the eventuality of everything being worth absolutely nothing you haven’t lost anything but at least you will know).
+Before you call these people in to have the house cleared, we can advise you what to do with the contents.
+One item such as a painting or a vase of the right sort can be worth a lot of money, many thousands of pounds in some cases (in the eventuality of everything being worth absolutely nothing you haven’t lost anything but at least you will know).

-Some valuers undertaking antiques valuation struggle when asked to assess a piece that is not in a “restored condition”, as it is quite difficult to judge the cost involved for restoration and to in turn take that into account.
+Some valuers undertaking antiques valuation struggle when asked to assess a piece that is not in a “restored condition”, as it is quite difficult to judge the cost involved for restoration, and to in turn take that into account.

-His work as a valuer has taken him to a wide range of locations, from finely appointed stately homes to London town houses, to burnt out carcasses of buildings with fire damaged antiques hidden a midst the rubble (an extreme case of which you can see below.
+His work as a valuer has taken him to a wide range of locations, from finely appointed stately homes to London town houses, to burnt out carcasses of buildings with fire damaged antiques hidden a midst the rubble (an extreme case of which you can see below).

-A benefit of being in this business so long, is a perspective on how much it has changed, and continues to change.
+A benefit of being in this business so long is a perspective on how much it has changed, and continues to change.
 The process of antiques valuation is drastically different today, to the way it was even 5 or 10 years ago.

 These days, all of the valuations are undertaken using the latest technology.

-A high resolution, gps enabled camera is used to log and geo tag the items, notes are taken on an android tablet, and all items are presented in an annotated Word file with hyperlinks to similar items.
-This allows them to create a truly comprehensive and up to date service, which means that the final valuation can be based on there long experience and knowledge across the antique spectrum but also corroborated using up to the minute auction and retail data.
+A high resolution, GPS enabled camera is used to log and geo tag the items, notes are taken on an android tablet, and all items are presented in an annotated Word file with hyperlinks to similar items.
+This allows them to create a truly comprehensive and up to date service, which means that the final valuation can be based on their long experience and knowledge across the antique spectrum but also corroborated using up to the minute auction and retail data.

 Specialist Antiques Valuation and Consultation.

-Malcolm has found it is necessary, that for the clients claim to be processed accurately and for the client to be actually paid out that the photographs taken of their items to be geo-tagged on the photographs to their location, and each individual item of merit to have a hyperlink to a similar item on the database on the Internet so the actual price can be proven.
+Malcolm has found it is necessary, that for the clients claim to be processed accurately and for the client to be actually paid out that the photographs taken of their items to be geo-tagged on the photographs to their location, and each individual item of merit to have a hyperlink to a similar item on a database on the Internet so the actual price can be proven.